ePages-de/epages-devportal/_posts/2019/2019-05-09-how-to-easily-manage-ssh-key-api-implementation.md

 ```
 This adds a new SSH key.

-We now know everyting to implement specific filters and combinations e.g:
+Now we know everyting to implement specific filters and combinations e.g:

 - selecting a group from our CMDB, getting all members, and then getting all SSH keys (and maybe filter them)
 - adding people easily to existing querys that already contain one or more groups